PervasiveWellbeingTech/Subliminal-ChromeExtension-ServerLogger/README.md

 To set up the server, clone this repository.
 Then, locate and run simpleServer.py.
 The script will create a new folder and a sqlite database to log any activity from users interacting with the Breathing Edges extension.

-## Publishing and Updating the Extension

-Follow the instructions on [this page](https://developer.chrome.com/webstore/publish) to publish the Chrome Extension on the Google Chrome Web store.
-Additional information on updating the version is available.

 ## Prerequisites

 - Python 2.7